JohnnyLomas/SB_Powder_Project/Documentation.md

-## Squaw Valley Powder Inference: Documentation
+## Sugar Bowl Powder Inference: Documentation

 ### Motivation

 The goal of this project practice concepts and techniques related to exploratory data analysis and statistical inference.
-This project is motivated by my desire to is to use daily weather data from the [remote weather station](https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND/stations/GHCND:USS0020K30S/detail) at Squaw Valley's High Camp to infer precipitation events at the ski resort.
+This project is motivated by my desire to is to use daily weather data from the [remote weather station](https://raws.dri.edu/cgi-bin/rawMAIN.pl?caSUGB) at Sugar Bowl Ski Resort to infer precipitation events at the resort.
 The project will progress according to the following steps:

 	1. Finding an appropriate weather dataset